Home » Kitchen » Canning, Preserving, Jam + Jellies » Spiced Winter Cranberry Conserve Recipe

 Jam on brie

-So while I made this recipe with a wedge of Camembert in mind, it truly is a versatile condiment:
+While I made this recipe with a wedge of Camembert in mind, it truly is a versatile condiment:

-• We recently made Cubano sandwiches, but instead of mustard and pickle, I put a dollop of this Winter Cranberry Conserve on my sandwich with roast pork, ham and swiss cheese.
+• We recently made Cubano sandwiches, but instead of mustard and pickle, I put a dollop of this Winter Cranberry Conserve on my sandwich with roast pork, ham, and Swiss cheese.
 DE…LISH!

 • My son smears it on his biscuits.